kaurintech028/ticket-booking-system/README.md

 # 🎟 Ticket Booking System

-A full-stack ticket booking platform for movies and concerts with real-time seat maps, seat hold TTL, concurrency protection, waitlist auto-assignment, and QR code email tickets.
+A full-stack ticket booking platform for movies and concerts where customers book seats from a visual map, held seats auto-release on checkout abandonment, sold-out events have a waitlist with automatic seat assignment on cancellation, and every confirmed booking produces an email with a QR code ticket.

 ---